Growing Pacific Madrone

 Arbutoid Mycorrhizae

 Pacific madrone forms symbiotic relationships with fungal species known as mycorrhizae.
-These fungi scavenge, store and share nutrients with roots of madrone trees.
+These fungi scavenge, store, and share nutrients with the roots of madrone trees.
 Therefore, the presence of these fungi has been suggested to help establish madrone seedlings.
 However, this has not been empirically tested to our knowledge (please contact us if you are interested in supporting such research).

 Other Websites

-Techincal Literature (contact us for PDFs)
+(contact us for PDFs)

-Additional Propagation Resources
+Additional Madrone Propagation Resources

-Technical Literature
+Technical Literature on Madrone Propagation